kaj123456/HourlyEnergyConsumption/README.md

 # HourlyEnergyConsumption
-My new datascience project on Hourly Energy Consuumption Prediction
+My new datascience project on Hourly Energy Consumption Prediction